Christian-DAntonio/ChristiansBookStoreW23/README.txt

  The site.css problem from the last time I was here was resolved and I got it on my site.
 I hope the site still works!!!!!!!!
  2:13
  It still does work!!!!!!!!!!
 It also worked properly since it gave my site more defintion.
 Time to finally move on.
+ 2:21
+ Made alot of really exicting changes this time.
+I added alot of features that make my website look like a real website now.